 On December 31st, 1974, Gerald Ford repealed FDR’s restrictions on private gold ownership.
 Since then, investors have purchased physical gold to capitalize on dollar devaluation.
 Individuals have very little control over the monetary system, but they can replicate some of the economic advantages of the gold standard in their personal portfolios.

 Gold has maintained its purchasing power for over 5,000 years, and will continue doing so.
 Central banks still hold a significant percentage of their assets in gold.
-Even though the gold standard is long gone, the world’s leading economists unanimously agree to hold onto some yellow metal…just in case.
+The gold standard is gone, yet the world’s leading central bankers continue to demonstrate their commitment to the idea that gold is money.

 If you’re interested in doing the same, set up a Vaulted account or give us a call!